threefoldtech/mycelium/README.md

 This project is built in Rust, and you must have a rust compiler to build the code yourself.
 Please refer to [the official rust documentation](https://www.rust-lang.org/) for information on how to install `rustc` and `cargo`.
-Aside from the rust toolchain, no other dependencies should be required to build the project.
+Aside from the rust toolchain, you might require an `openssl` install to be present on the machine.
+If you want to build a statically linked binary, you can add the `vendored-openssl` feature flag to the build command.

 First make sure you have cloned the repo